Bristol Community College will host a fundraiser, featuring a staged reading of Dr.

 For more information, please email david.ledoux@bristolcc.edu or ron.weisberger@bristolcc.edu.

-Bristol Community College (Bristol) has core values rooted in student success and
+Bristol Community College is grounded in core values centered on student success

-lifelong learning.
-For more than 50 years, Bristol has served as a leading resource
+and lifelong learning.
+For 60 years, Bristol has served as a leading resource for

-for education and workforce development in the region including locations in Attleboro,
+education and workforce development in Massachusetts, with locations in Attleboro,

-The college offers 119 career and transfer programs, along with flexible online
+The college offers more than 100 career and transfer programs, along with flexible

-offerings that lead to an associate degree, a career-ready certificate, or the ability
+online learning options that lead to an associate degree, a career-ready certificate,

-the community.
-Bristol's National Offshore Wind Institute (NOWI) is a state-of-the-art
+Bristol’s National Offshore Wind Institute (NOWI) delivers training in a state-of-the-art facility,

-training facility, offering globally recognized training and certifications for the
+offering globally recognized instruction and certifications for offshore and onshore

-The college is one of the largest employers in the region and is dedicated to fostering
+As one of the largest employers in the region, Bristol is committed to fostering

-an inclusive environment with a rich diversity of beliefs, cultures, languages, abilities
+an inclusive environment that reflects a rich diversity of beliefs, cultures, languages,